kyusufm/Lifebook/README.md

 # Lifebook
-Goals, Note, and some to do list
+Goals, Notes, and some to do list

-#Lifetime Goals
+# Lifetime Goals
 stay humble
 be kind
 value people